jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 	crtagritool.py --excel Kopio_LUKEAgri_2023_2025_joulu-ETFtesti.xls --year 2023 --sheets "CH4 manure" "CH4 enteric" -out AgriGHG.csv

 The *--sheets* option is a list of Excel sheets for the GHG inventory results.
-The ouput file has the same format as in other files in GHG inventory and it can be read to the CRT json file with `crttool.py`.
+The ouput file *AgriGHG.csv* has the same format as in other files in GHG inventory and it can be read to the CRT json file with `crttool.py`.

 >[!NOTE]